delaneyj/datastar/CONTRIBUTING.md

 ## Building

-Datastar comes with instructions for building, either manually or via docker Read the [Building Guidelines »](BUILDING.md)
+Datastar comes with instructions for building, either manually or via Docker.
+Read the [Building Guidelines »](BUILDING.md)